 Nurse on the Go

 When the day came to an end I was super proud of my nursing experience at Disney.
 I didn’t once feel overwhelmed or confused and I kept things super simple.
 Knowledge is power so the more you know going into the parks, the better.
+Breastfeeding at Disney World definitely does not have to feel overwhelming.
 Remembering these 5 tips could make your day 10x better!

 Have you been to Disney with your nursling?
 What was the experience like for you?